haoqi-ai/CS506_Data-Science-Fundamentals/README.md

 # Data Science Fundamentals

-This repo contains the slides and worksheets for [Boston University's CS 506](https://www.bu.edu/academics/cas/courses/cas-cs-506/) course and aims to:
+This repo contains the slides and the worksheets for [Boston University's CS 506](https://www.bu.edu/academics/cas/courses/cas-cs-506/) course and aims to:

 1. Centralize all the content for the course
 2. Make the content more widely accessible